National Genealogy Day

 Many of us are too preoccupied with our lives to think too much about the past, especially ancestors of ours who lived and died perhaps hundreds of years ago.

-Every now and then, however, people who happen to have a bit more time start digging around and sometimes find out the most fascinating facts about where their forefathers came from and what kid of people they were.
+Every now and then, however, people who happen to have a bit more time start digging around and sometimes find out the most fascinating facts about where their forefathers came from and what kind of people they were.

-The History of Genealogy Day
+History of National Genealogy Day

 Much like the ancient Egyptians’ assertions that their pharaohs were part god and part man, the medieval Anglo-Saxon Chronicle claimed that the god Woden (perhaps better known as the Norse god Odin) himself was a direct ancestor of several English kings.

-Genealogy Day was created in 2013, by Christ Church, United Presbyterian and Methodist in Limerick, Ireland to help celebrate the church’s 200th anniversary.
-For this day, Christ Church brought together local family history records not only from its own combined churches, but also from the area’s Church of Ireland parishes, including the Religious Society if Friends in Ireland (Quaker) and the Church of Latter Day Saints (Mormon).
+National Genealogy Day was created in 2013, by Christ Church, United Presbyterian and Methodist in Limerick, Ireland to help celebrate the church’s 200th anniversary.
+For this day, Christ Church brought together local family history records not only from its own combined churches but also from the area’s Church of Ireland parishes, including the Religious Society of Friends in Ireland (Quaker) and the Church of Latter-Day Saints (Mormon).

-How to Celebrate Genealogy Day
+How to celebrate National Genealogy Day

 There’s no doubt that the best way to celebrate this day is to look into your own roots.
 Of course, we cannot guarantee that all of your discoveries will be pleasant ones about heroes and royalty.
 New York filmmaker Heather Quinlan, for example, found quite a few skeletons when digging around in her ancestors’ closet.

-Regardless of what you find, however, celebrating Genealogy Day will surely prove an entertaining way to spend a few hours of your time.
+Regardless of what you find, however, celebrating National Genealogy Day will surely prove an entertaining way to spend a few hours of your time.
 Who knows, maybe you will become so fascinated that genealogy will become a new hobby?